 The Unicode Standard contains a number of code points that are intentionally not used to represent assigned characters.
 These code points are known as noncharacters.
-They are permanently reserved for internal use and should never be used for open interchange of Unicode text.
-For more information on noncharacters, see Section 16.7, Noncharacters.
+They are permanently reserved for internal use and are not used for open interchange of Unicode text.
+For more information on noncharacters, see Section 23.7, Noncharacters.